Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 4) Engineering Personnel may not utilize corporate resources in an excessive and/or superfluous fashion.
 They also may not use these resources to directly aid any hostile force.

 5) The permissions to operate aerial vehicles require the fulfilment of internal department rank "Engineer" or higher and the passing of Aerial Certification; or the supervision and authorization of other corporate personnel with the appropriate permissions.

+6) Engineering Personnel are granted the right to craft any weapon and hold it on their person as long as it is not used, and is given to Security Corps Members, with the exception of handguns when requested by and for a Departmental Member.
+Engineering Department Members may use an "AK-47" for self-defense while around their work zones, at all other times they must follow the normal clause and Sub-Clauses.
+Security Personnel may not craft items using the crafting tables unless Engineering Personnel are unavailable, and the crafted object is absolutely necessary.